stevegrossi/stevegrossi.github.io/source/posts/2014-06-24-provisioning-a-lamp-stack-and-wordpress-with-chef-part-1.html.markdown

 Notice the JSON file is named after the IP address of our VPS.
 (You should be able to get that from your host, as I did from Digital Ocean.)
 Chef can also use a hostname, so you might create a DNS A-record pointing from, say, test-server.mywebsite.com to your VPS's IP address, and then naming this file `test-server.mywebsite.com.json`, which is a bit more human-readable.

 The `run_list` in this file tells Chef which recipes to run on the server.
-Some lines refer to specific recipes (e.g. `recipe[apache2::mod_php5]`) while others refer just to the cookbook (e.g. `"recipe[apache2]"`) which implicitly refers to a default recipe (`"recipe[apache2::default]"`).
+Some lines refer to specific recipes (e.g. `recipe[apache2::mod_php5]`) while others refer just to the cookbook (e.g. `recipe[apache2]`) which implicitly refers to a default recipe (`recipe[apache2::default]`).
 I arrived at this particular list of recipes through a good deal of trial-and-error.
-For example, the mysql cookbook initially used a default recipe (`"recipe[mysql]"`) as I saw in many tutorials, but when this gave me an error, I discovered that it now requires referring to the specific server and client recipes as I've done above.
+For example, the mysql cookbook initially used a default recipe (`recipe[mysql]`) as I saw in many tutorials, but when this gave me an error, I discovered that it now requires referring to the specific server and client recipes as I've done above.
 If you run into trouble, recipe READMEs should be pretty reliable in telling you how to invoke them.

 With our node file created, Chef now knows where to find our server and what belongs on it, so let's let Chef do its thing.
 When first having Chef set up a server, the command to use (from the project root) is:

-    $ knife solo bootstrap root@123.45.67.890
+    $ knife solo bootstrap root@IP_OR_HOSTNAME

 (Replace the dummy IP adress with your server's, or its hostname if you set that up.)
 Knife-solo's `bootstrap` combines the functionality of two sub-commands: